LPO BrightSparks FAQs

 How do we pay for BrightSparks tickets?

-Please do not send any cheques before receiving an invoice.
+Please do not send any cheques or payments before receiving an invoice.
 Please also note that invoices will be sent to the email addresses entered on the initial application form.
 Please do ensure these invoices reach your school bursar/finance manager.

 What if I need to cancel our BrightSparks tickets?